Latest update: Monday 9th August 2021

 ● In all cases you must follow the testing rules on days 2 and 8 as above.

-Note: the “Test to Release” scheme does not apply in Wales and is only valid in England.
+Notes: the “Test to Release” scheme does not apply in Wales and is only valid in England.
 It is also not valid for “Red list countries”.
+Also, the removal of Amber list self-isolation if you are fully vaccinated only applies to those vaccinated under the UK vaccine programme, or from US or EU countries (providing the 2nd vaccine is given at least 14 days before travel).

 ● This is a rule announced by the UK government to protect against the transmission of variants of the virus banning travel from all “red list” countries.